risherlock/FloatSat/README.md

 1. [hello_blinky.cpp](hello_blinky.cpp) - Flashes four LEDs onboard the Discovery board.
 3. [hello_world.cpp](hello_world.cpp) - Continuously prints ```Hello World!\n```  via UART port.
 4. [hello_topic.cpp](hello_topic.cpp) - Inter-thread communication between two threads using a topic.
 Transmitter thread publishes the topic with increment of values every 5 seconds and the receiver thread subscribes to the topic once a second.
+5. [hello_debug](hello_debug.cpp) - Computes the Fibonacci sequence but does not print any output.
+The goal is to track the values of the variables using onboard STLINK debugger with OpenOCD.

 **Note:** ```PRINTF``` will not work if you do not do [this](#virtual-com-port-configuration).